skade/attr/README.md

 ## Currently open things

-* Unify mutable and immutable retrieval, if possible
 * Unify the retrieval interface between fields and paths, if possible
 * Make all parts return Results, so that walking may fail
+* Possibly only if things may fail
 * More fancy path combinators!

 ## Acknowledgements